Poem - The House of Hobbit - Grant Eagar

 I’ll soon have the project completed, though I’m in no hurry,

-I don’t want this marvelous journey to come to an end.
+I don’t want this marvelous journey to end.

 Comments